 Age-Appropriate Jobs for 11-Year-Olds

-Best Ways Your 11-Year-Old Can Earn Spending Money
+Best Ways Your Tween Can Earn Spending Money

-Most of the jobs children could take on at age 11 will likely need some level of adult supervision, at least in the beginning.
+Most of the jobs children could take on at age 11 likely will need some level of adult supervision, at least in the beginning.
 There's no guaranteed pay scale, so try to find out what other kids in your area are getting paid for similar tasks.
-As with any job, some are seasonal, and they pay will depend on things like location, difficulty, and amount of time involved.
+As with any job, some are seasonal, and the pay will depend on things like location, difficulty, and the amount of time involved.